hagrin/security/research-papers/cryptocurrency/mstr.md

 - By doing it this way, the BTC/ratio already accounts for debt conversion and dilution
 - If conversions happen, Saylor intends to just issue more convertible debt to buy more BTC which allow him to continue to acquire more BTC

+## The MSTR BTC Yield KPI

 ## "Miscellaneous Trivia"

 Other factors to consider in the MSTR analysis -
-- Switch to FASB accounting still pending
+- Switch to FASB accounting still pending and associated tax bill with this switch
 - Inclusion into Nasdaq indices

 ### Facts